-Certificate IV in Crime and Justice Studies is an accredited course.
-The Certificate IV in Crime and Justice is designed by justice professionals for people who would like to achieve employment in the criminal justice system and wish to develop a deeper understanding of the justice system.
-The Certificate IV in Crime and Justice Studies course is designed to
+Certificate IV in Justice Studies is an accredited course.
+It is designed by justice professionals for people who would like to achieve employment in the criminal justice system and wish to develop a deeper understanding of the justice system.
+The Certificate IV in Justice Studies course is designed to https://training.gov.au/Training/Details/10283NAT